In recent years, Pyrmont has seen an influx of residents and employers alike, making this a bustling and fun section of the city.

 There are plenty of shining stars of Pyrmont nightlife.
 When the work day’s done, head to one of these brilliant bars and restaurants.

-“The perfect Pyrmont bar” – recommended by Naomi on Facebook.
+“The perfect Pyrmont bar,” says Naomi on Facebook

 Down-to-earth, warm and welcoming, this is a favourite spot for after-work drinks for employees from local tech and media companies.
 Sometimes there’s just nothing better than a fresh thin-crust pizza alongside an easy-drinking glass of white wine or a cold draught beer.
-You can have a decent but relaxed chat about the carefully curated wine list here.
 The interiors are eclectic and homey and the lush courtyard, formerly a stable, is an unexpected bonus in use all year round.

-“Bar Zini is amazing!!!!” – recommended by Lisa-Anne on Facebook.
+“Bar Zini is amazing!!!!” says Lisa-Anne on Facebook

-A fresh, Italian-inspired menu and cool winebar vibe.
-Bar Zini is the ultimate relaxed after-work drink and dinner destination.
+Bar Zini has a fresh, Italian-inspired menu and cool winebar vibe.
+It’s the ultimate relaxed after-work drink and dinner destination.
 Housed in a bygone-era terrace house, Bar Zini offers innovative, daily-changing dishes.
 It’s also a great spot for an intimate lunch or breakfast while people watching on Harris Street.

 View this post on Instagram